MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/multiplayer/service-configuration/session-template-constants.md

 },
 ```

 ## measurementServerAddresses

 The set of potential server connection strings that should be evaluated.
-The connection strings must be lower case.
+The connection strings must be lowercase.
-Can't be specified on large sessions.
+measurementServerAddresses can't be specified on large sessions.

 The connection strings are defined in the following format:

 `"<server name>" : {deviceAddress}`

-Where the device address is described as follows:
+where the device address is described as follows:

 server connection string | Description
 -- | --